xuanwang91/xuanwang91.github.io/_teaching/2020-spring-DSC190-DM.md

     - Design your own models or try a large variety of existing models
     - Write a 4 to 8 pages report (research-paper like)
     - Submit your codes
+    - Up to 5% bonus for working demos/apps towards the total course grade.
 - **Choice 2: Individual-Based Deep Dive into Data Mining Methods**
-    - Implement 4 models learned from this course from scratch.
+    - Implement a few models learned from this course from scratch.
     - Skeleton codes will be provided.
 Your work is more like "filling in blanks".
+    - Each model has a point associated with it.
+6 points required.
-    - Write a 4-page report (1 page per model) describing your interesting findings.
+    - Write a report (pages based on points) describing your interesting findings.
+    - Up to 5% bonus towards the total course grade.
+Roughly 1 point, 1%.